pmoeller91-dev/maze-solver/README.md

 - pip >= 24.1.1
 - pipenv >= 2024.0.1

-The maze solver can be run using `./main.sh`
+The maze solver can be run using `./main.sh`.
+Currently, the maze will generate and solve a single time.
+To generate an additional maze, the program can be closed and re-run.

 # Tests

-Tests can be executed using `./test.sh`
+All unit tests can be executed using `./test.sh`